Your Guide to Launching an RV Rental Business

 It’s not hard to start a RV rental business.
-In fact, it’s downright easy to start your own RV rental business.
+In fact, it’s downright easy to start.
 Here are 5 Steps to starting a business.
 Use your existing RV and you’re in business for zero investment.

 When buying a used RV; travel trailer, 5th wheel, or motorhome, shoot for 1 to 2 years old and do your research.
 RV Trader and Craigslist are good places to look.
 When you zero in on the right rig, use this PDI (Pre Delivery Inspection) checklist offered by Changing Gears.